joakimremler/YRGO_docker/solution/README.md

 ## 9. Create a Volume

-You should now create a new volume that you should share between two containers.
+You should now create a new volume that you should shared between two containers.
 The shared volume should be called `shared_volume`.

 Create a volume: